Home Culture in Vancouver National Indigenous Peoples Day in Vancouver and the Lower Mainland

 The annual Sasquatch Days festival takes place close to National Indigenous Peoples Day.
 It’s held in the resort town of Harrison Hot Springs.

-The festival ran on June 28th and 29th in 2025, so on the weekend after National Indigenous Peoples Day.
-Sasquatch Days typically features First Nations performances and vendors.
-There are also war canoe races, barbeque lunches and more most years.
+The festival runs on June 13th and 14th in 2026, so on the weekend before National Indigenous Peoples Day.
+Sasquatch Days features a few First Nations market vendors.
+There are also war canoe races, barbeque lunches and more.
 The festival is free to attend.

 See our article about Sasquatch Days for more information about this event.